 Resistance to change during printing: Some printing processes use high temperatures that could cause envelopes with some adhesives to become too dry and not respond to the moisture needed for a proper seal.
 On the other hand, moisture can also be created during some processes, such as laser printing by hot fusing rollers.
 This moisture could cause some adhesives to start working earlier than needed.
 Be sure to do your research ahead of time and select an envelope with an adhesive that best fits the equipment and processes you will be using.

-At Midwest Direct, our team of experts can help you determine what type of envelope is best for your direct mail needs.
+At Midwest Direct, our team can help you determine what type of envelope is best for your direct mail needs.
 Contact us today to get started!